-Manchester City will look to continue their impeccable recent record against a struggling West Ham United on Sunday.
-The Blues welcome David Moyes’ side to the Etihad Stadium in what will be the final fixture before the inaugural Premier League Winter break.
+Manchester City will look to continue their impeccable recent record against a struggling West Ham United on Wednesday.
+The Blues welcome David Moyes’ side to the Etihad Stadium for the rearranged fixture due to the bad weather two weeks ago.

-Raheem Sterling is in a race to be fit for the first leg of the Champions League tie against Real Madrid later this month, after picking up a hamstring injury against Spurs last weekend.
+Raheem Sterling is in a race to be fit for the first leg of the Champions League tie against Real Madrid next week, after picking up a hamstring injury against Spurs last weekend.
 Pep Guardiola said: “we will see.
-It takes weeks, but I don’t know right now” when asked about putting a timeframe on the winger’s injury, but he most certainly will be unavailable for this weekends game.
+It takes weeks, but I don’t know right now” when asked about putting a timeframe on the winger’s injury, but he most certainly will be unavailable for this weeks game.

 Guardiola also confirmed that Leroy Sané has returned to training with the rest of the squad, along with defenders John Stones and Benjamin Mendy.
 Aymeric Laporte hasn’t played since his comeback appearance against Sheffield United last month due to fatigue but could be in contention to make just his 6th appearance this season.

-Oleksandr Zinchenko is also suspended for Sunday’s game after being sent off in the 2-0 defeat to Spurs.
+Oleksandr Zinchenko is also suspended for Wednesday’s game after being sent off in the 2-0 defeat to Spurs.

 West Ham’s deadline day signing Jarrod Bowen could make his first appearance for the club, but Adriya Yarmolenko and Jack Wilshere will be unavailable for the trip up north.
-Felipe Anderson has returned to training for the Hammers, but isn’t expected to be fit enough to play.
+Felipe Anderson has returned to training for the Hammers, and could be fit enough to play.